Skip to main content

 Depending on your billing agreement with mod.io, you may begin to incur monthly costs as soon as this infrastructure is provisioned.

 Provisioning the infrastructure takes a little bit of time.
 You can check back to this page later for the next step in the process, which is to upload your build.
+This is a one time step to provision the core infrastructure for your game.

 Uploading your build